-(2) For a registered professional nurse who has let his or her Michigan license lapse, but who holds a current and valid registered professional nurse Michigan license Lapsed Michigan license Lapsed Michigan license Lapsed license in another state: 0-3 Years more than 3 7 or needs in another state.
-0 3 1 0 11 5 years, but more less than 7 years years (a) Application and fee: Submit a completed application on a form provided by the department, √ √ √ together with the requisite fee. (b) Establish that he or she is of good moral 1 character as defined under sections 1 to 7 of 1974 √ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ PA 381, MCL 338.41 to 338.47. (c) Submit fingerprints as required under section 16174(3) of the code, MCL 333.16174 (3) .
-V \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (d) Continuing education: Submit proof of completion of 25 hours of continuing education, including at least 2 hours in pain and symptom , , management, earned within the 2-year period immediately preceding the date of the application for relicensure.
-However, if the continuing education hours submitted with the application are deficient, the applicant has 2 years from the date of the application to complete the deficient hours.
-The application will be held and the license will not be issued until the continuing education requirements have been met. (e) Proof of license verification from another state: An applicant's license shallmust be verified by the licensing agency of all other states of the $\sqrt{}$ United States in which the applicant holds a current license or ever held a license as a registered professional nurse.
-Verification shallmust include the record of any disciplinary action taken or pending against the applicant.
+(2) For a registered professional nurse who has let his or her Michigan license lapse, but who holds a current and valid registered professional nurse license in another state: Michigan license Lapsed 0-3 Years Michigan license Lapsed more than 3 Michigan license Lapsed 7 or

+neense in another state.
+0-5 1 cars years, but more

+less than 7 years

+years

+(a) Application and fee: Submit a completed

+application on a form provided by the \checkmark \checkmark \checkmark

+department, together with the requisite fee.

+(b) Establish that he or she is of good moral

+character as defined under sections 1 to 7 \checkmark \checkmark

+of 1974 PA 381, MCL 338.41 to 338.47.

+(c) Submit fingerprints as required under

+section 16174(3) of the code, MCL \checkmark

+333.16174(3).

+(d) Continuing education: Submit proof of

+completion of 25 hours of continuing

+education, including at least 2 hours in pain

+and symptom management, earned within

+the 2-year period immediately preceding

+the application for relicensure.

+(e) Proof of license verification from another

+state: An applicant's license shall be

+verified by the licensing agency of all other \checkmark \checkmark

+states of the United States in which the

+applicant holds a current license or ever

+held a license as a registered professional

+nurse.
+Verification shall include the record

+of any disciplinary action taken or pending

+against the applicant.